bradwindy/vagrant-multi-VM/README.md

 ## About

-This is going to be a project connecting several VM's together.
+This is a project connecting several VM's together to form a collaborative to-do list web app.

 There is currently one VM hosting a to-do list web app written in React.
 There is another hosting a node server with an express.js API connected to a mongoDB database that serves and stores the tasks.
 A third will have some form of print to pdf tool or some similar bulk processing of forum posts/notes.

+**See GitHub issues and commit history for project work history.**

+**I am implementing issue driven development somewhat, and so issues may contain features I want to add in the future.**

 ## Getting Started